tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 > [!WARNING]
 > This is optional!
 Proceed with caution and at your own risk!

-## Check and acknowledge the pinout of this GPS expansion HAT
-- GPS Expansion Board from Uputronics: https://pinout.xyz/pinout/uputronics_gps_expansion_board

 ## Check and acknowledge the logical topology of your particular SoC setup, on the PNG image generated
 > sudo apt update && sudo apt install hwloc -y
 >
 > lstopo --logical --output-format png > \`hostname\`.png

+## Check and acknowledge the pinout of this GPS HAT
+- GPS Expansion Board from Uputronics: https://pinout.xyz/pinout/uputronics_gps_expansion_board

 ## Improve Chrony process priority, using systemd
 Due to the Chrony software has not the mechanism to reduce itself its `nice` process value, we'll force it through systemd: